usfca-economics/MS_IDEC/README.md

-# MS_IDEC
-Master of Science in International and Development Economics
+## Master of Science in International and Development Economics